nixworks/public/news/2011/03/3/index.md

 ##### News Corporation
 ### [News Corporation, the third largest media company in the world, gets approval to buy out British Sky Broadcasting, the largest pay-TV broadcaster in the United Kingdom, for $12.7 billion. ](/news/2011/03/3/news-corporation-the-third-largest-media-company-in-the-world-gets-approval-to-buy-out-british-sky-broadcasting-the-largest-pay-tv-broadc.md)
-_Context: News Corporation, British Sky Broadcasting, Media conglomerate_
+_Context: News Corporation, Media conglomerate, British Sky Broadcasting_

 ##### WordPress.com
 ### [WordPress.com, a leading weblog host, is subjected to a huge Distributed Denial of Service attack. ](/news/2011/03/3/wordpress-com-a-leading-weblog-host-is-subjected-to-a-huge-distributed-denial-of-service-attack.md)